olets/git-replay/README.md

 In most cases it will be desirable to replay the same actions regardless of what branch is checked out when `git replay` is run.
 Either

 - gitignore the configuration file.
-Now regardless of what commit is checked out you can manage the configuration file and/or run
+Now regardless of what commit is checked out you can manage the configuration file and/or run `git replay [...]`

-    ```shell
-    git replay
-    ```
+    > For this to work, there must be no revision configured (see [Options](#options)).
+If you have configured a default revision globally (e.g. with `git config --global replay.rev <revision>`) you will need to nullify it locally (e.g. with `git config replay.rev ''`).

 - or always read the configuration from the same revision.
 In this approach it is possible for collaborators to share a `git-replay` configuration.